The typical lowest starting price. The lowest price available for your business will depend on your needs.

 8×8 offers a wide range of features, including ring groups, mobile and desktop apps, voicemail-to-email, team messaging and file-sharing, a virtual receptionist, extension dialing, and directory assistance.

-It also integrates fully with Salesforce, Zendesk, Netsuite, Outlook, Google Workspace, Microsoft Dynamics, Skype for Business, and Slack.
+It also integrates fully with Salesforce, Zendesk, Netsuite, Outlook, Google Workspace, Microsoft Dynamics, and Slack.

 8×8 has a video conferencing system, too, which offers HD video and audio for up to 50 people with no time restrictions.
 Conferences can also be recorded and saved in the cloud.